 Regularly check that all screws and motion bolts are firm.
 Do not over-tighten, as this strips threads and shears bolts.
-When filling the lubricator, always use a high temperature steam oil; this is available from your dealer.
-FAILURE TO USE THE CORRECT GRADE OF OIL CAN LEAD TO BLOCKED STEAM PIPES, AND WILL INVALIDATE THE GUARANTEE.
+When filling the lubricator, always use a high temperature steam oil such as 460; this is available from other retailers.
+FAILURE TO USE THE CORRECT GRADE OF OIL CAN LEAD TO BLOCKED STEAM PIPES AND WILL INVALIDATE THE GUARANTEE.

 When running your engine avoid excessive speed and acceleration, both will cause premature wear in the valve gear.
-Prototypically, narrow gauge locomotives ran at a speed of between 10 and 20 M.P.H., and never exceeded 25 M.P.H.
+Prototypically, narrow gauge locomotives ran at a speed of between 10 and 20 m.p.h., and never exceeded 25 m.p.h.